IBM/integrity-enforcer/docs/README_OPERATOR_HUB.md

 ## Install Integrity Shield
 ​
-This section describe the steps for deploying Integrity Shield (IShield) on your cluster.
+This section describe the steps for deploying Integrity Shield  on your cluster.
 We will use RedHat OpenShift cluster and so use `oc` commands for installation.
 (You can use `kubectl` for Minikube or IBM Kubernetes Service.)

 ### Retrive the source from `integrity-enforcer` Git repository.